A. J. Ofodile

-Anselm Aniagboso Ofodile, Jr. (born October 9, 1973) is a former American football tight end in the National Football League for the Baltimore Ravens, originally drafted by the Buffalo Bills.
+Anselm Aniagboso Ofodile Jr. (born October 9, 1973) is an American former professional football tight end in the National Football League (NFL) for the Baltimore Ravens, selected 158th overall by the Buffalo Bills in the fifth round of the 1994 NFL draft.
 He played college football at University of Missouri.
 He is now the head football coach of Festus High School in Festus, Missouri.